bastianl/RepData_PeerAssessment1/PA1_template.md

 We can see most step measurements are between 10000-15000 while many measurements are slightly lower, and a few are higher.
 We can see that 75% of days people take 12800 or less steps.
 Our standard deviation is also quite high -- there is a large distribution.

+The mean is around `9354` while the median is slightly higher around `10400`.

 ## What is the average daily activity pattern?

 ```r